 The RRAR and RWAR address single 72-bit, 136-bit, or 264-bit words within the SRAM.
 Multiple RRDR or RWDR accesses are required for each SRAM word.
-An internal holding register is used to transfer data between the SRAM and RAM Data registers.
+An internal holding register transfers data between the SRAM and RAM Data registers.